1972 Tripura Legislative Assembly election: Result

-Constituency winners
+Results by constituency

 Government formation

 Indian National Congress (INC) won 41 out of 60 seats in the Legislative Assembly.
 The CPI-M won 18 seats in the Legislative Assembly.
 Sukhamoy Sen Gupta of the INC formed a government as Chief Minister on March 20, 1972.

 Prafulla Kumar Das formed a government as Chief Minister on April 1, 1977.

 Radhika Ranjan Gupta formed a coalition government with the Janata Party (JP) and the Left Front (LF) on July 26, 1977.
 Chief Minister Radhika Ranjan Gupta resigned, and the state of Tripura was placed under presidential rule from November 5, 1977 to January 5, 1978.